 - a.
 Employees whose work hours (some or all) occur during hours that fall outside of what is considered to be 1st shift, will be compensated with a shift differential for the hours worked that fall into a 2nd or 3rd shift category.
 Any hours worked during 1st shift will be compensated at their normal rate of pay. - b.
-Unpaid time (such as PTO) does not receive shift differential. - c.
+Standard Shift Differentials are applied to the following job families: Acquisitions Planning & Scheduling, Compliance, Equipment Management, General Facilities, Inventory Planning, Stock Inventory - c.
+Paid but not worked Unpaid-time (such as PTO, Floating Holiday, Guaranteed Hours) does not receive shift differential. - d.
 Part-time and full-time staff are eligible for shift differentials.
-No variation in premiums due to geographic location. - d.
-Employees require supervisor approval to work beyond their scheduled shift. - e.
+No variation in premiums due to geographic location. - e.
+Employees require supervisor approval to work beyond their scheduled shift. - f.
 To the extent that an employee does not fall under one of the functions in Section 2 below, his/her shift differential will be as follows:

 Standard Shift Differential

 Shift Monday-Friday

 1st Shift: 6a-6p Base pay

-2 nd Shift: 6p-midnight \$1.75/hour
+2 nd Shift: 6p-midnight \$ 1.75 2.00 /hour

-3 rd Shift: midnight-6a \$2.25/hour
+3 rd Shift: midnight-6a \$ 2.25 2.50 /hour